 - Off-Block Chain Transactions In Combination With On-Block Chain Transactions

 Bitcoin was designed to obviate the need for a trusted party, and quite frankly, there is no reason why Coinbase should be trusted more just because they own a patent.
-There shouldn’t be any patent for the things listed above.
+There shouldn’t be any patents for the things listed above.

 Coinbase vs. Other Exchanges